W7k-J/W7k-J.github.io/Terms.md

 ### Buying our apps - B2B, corporate clients, VAT-EU, invoices etc.

-Because of the way the Autodesk Apps Store is organized we treat all of transactions from there as "Business to Customer".
+Because of the way the Autodesk Apps Store is organized we treat all transactions from there as "Business to Customer".
 As such they are a subject to VAT and you might have to pay extra import fees.

-If you would like to get a B2B invoice and made our and your life easier please contact us by email before buying the app and we will arrange it! - [contact Us](mailto:apps@w7k.pl).
+If you would like to get a B2B invoice and make our and your life easier please contact us by email before buying the app and we will arrange it! - [contact Us](mailto:apps@w7k.pl).

 ### Other liability